Boston Red Sox minor league players: Bryan Mata

-Bryan Eduardo Mata (born May 3, 1999) is a Venezuelan professional baseball pitcher in the Boston Red Sox organization.
+Bryan Eduardo Mata (born May 3, 1999) is a Venezuelan professional baseball pitcher who is a free agent.
 Listed at 6 ft 3 in and 160 lb, he bats and throws right-handed.

 Mata signed with the Boston Red Sox as an international free agent in January 2016 for a $25,000 signing bonus.
 He made his professional debut that summer for the DSL Red Sox and spent all the whole season there, compiling a 4–4 record, a 2.80 ERA, and a 1.20 WHIP in 14 games started.
-In 2017, he played for the Class A Greenville Drive where he posted a 5–6 record with a 3.74 ERA in 17 starts.
+In 2017, he played for the Single–A Greenville Drive where he posted a 5–6 record with a 3.74 ERA in 17 starts.

 MLB.com ranked Mata as Boston's fourth best prospect going into the 2018 season.
-Playing for the Class A-Advanced Salem Red Sox, Mata was the sole Boston prospect selected to the 2018 All-Star Futures Game, where he pitched an inning of scoreless relief, allowing one hit while walking one and striking out one.
+Playing for the High–A Salem Red Sox, Mata was the sole Boston prospect selected to the 2018 All-Star Futures Game, where he pitched an inning of scoreless relief, allowing one hit while walking one and striking out one.
 In 17 starts for Salem, Mata was 6–3 with a 3.50 ERA and a 1.61 WHIP.

 Mata started the 2019 season with Salem, and was promoted to the Double-A Portland Sea Dogs on July 1.
 Overall with both teams during the season, Mata compiled a 7–7 record with 3.43 ERA and 111 strikeouts in 105 innings.
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Mata was invited to participate in the Red Sox' fall instructional league.
 Following the 2020 season, Mata was ranked by Baseball America as the Red Sox' number four prospect.

-On November 20, 2020, Mata was added to the 40-man roster.
+On November 20, 2020, Mata was added to Boston's 40-man roster in order to be protected from the Rule 5 draft.
 During 2021 spring training, he sustained a slight UCL tear.
 On April 13, 2021, Mata underwent Tommy John surgery, ending his 2021 season.
 Mata began the 2022 season on the injured list in Triple-A with the Worcester Red Sox.
 He resumed pitching in May in extended spring training, and played in a minor-league game for the first time in over two years in early June.

-Mata was assigned to the Triple-A Worcester Red Sox to begin the 2023 season.

-Chris Murphy

-Christopher Michael Murphy (born June 5, 1998) is an American professional baseball pitcher who plays in the Boston Red Sox organization.
+With four different teams during 2022, Mata pitched in 19 games (18 starts) while compiling a 2.49 ERA in 83 innings with a 7–3 record.